feroult/yawp/README.md

     }
 ```

-Now, you may want to provide access to the destroy rest action only if the current logged user is the creator that person model:
+Now, you may want to provide access to the destroy rest action only if the current logged user is the creator of a person's instance:

 ```java
     @Override